GoogleCloudPlatform/knative-build-tutorials/getting-started/README.md

 **That's a lot of information!**

-Some interesting information to read are:

-The list of containers (think steps) that are run:
+The main information is the list of containers (think steps) that are run:

 ```yaml
 initContainers: